Last updated on February 10th, 2022 at 11:26 pm

 Nami Island to Seoul

-There is also shuttle to and from Insadong, and it is possible to use public transport but it is more convoluted.
+There are also shuttles to and from Insadong, and it is possible to use public transport but it is more convoluted.
 It involves taking a train to Gapyeong Station before changing to a bus.

 - Insadong 9:30